Journal articles

 Abstract

 How do house prices shape renters' political behaviour?
-Mounting research is showing that housing unaffordability is intensifying political divides across advanced democracies.
+Growing research shows that housing unaffordability is intensifying political divides across advanced democracies.
 As prices rise, homeowners benefit from asset appreciation, while renters face escalating costs and are increasingly priced out of the market.
 Yet, while existing research has largely focused on homeownership as a driver of economic and political conservatism, the political implications of renting are underexplored.
 This paper argues that the divide between homeowners and renters widens when renters lose the expectation of future homeownership and see themselves as permanently excluded from the housing ladder.
-Focusing on the United Kingdom, I employ a shift-share instrument that combines local variation in housing characteristics with aggregate price changes to identify the causal effect of house price growth on renters’ political attitudes and voting intentions.
+Focusing on the United Kingdom, I employ a shift-share instrument that combines local variation in housing characteristics with aggregate price changes to identify the causal effect of house price growth on renters' political attitudes and voting intentions.
 The results show that exogenous housing appreciation increases support for redistribution while simultaneously intensifying cultural concerns about immigration.
-Electorally, these housing shocks generate a critical trade-off for the Labour Party between addressing renters’ material interests and responding to their status-related anxieties.
+Electorally, these housing shocks generate a critical trade-off for the Labour Party between addressing renters' material interests and responding to their status-related anxieties.
 Overall, the findings provide new evidence on the deepening political cleavage between homeowners and renters, shedding light on a key mechanism linking rising house prices to political polarisation in the United Kingdom.

 Unmet Expectations and Attitudes toward the Role of Government